damies13/BrassRazoo/Doc/Action_Engine.md

 The rule engine may employ pabot or other approaches to process the records in parallel

 Every rule must have a timeout set in robot framework not exceeding 5 seconds, this can be done either on the test or suite level.

+The block that inndtroduces the rule shall also have one or more validation records with the desciption of `<rule name>-validation-<nnn>` where `nnn` is unique string (may be just sequetial numbers). these validation rules included in the same block as the rule will allow the block to become the block of truth for this rule.

 # Task Actions